JetBrains/resharper-devguide/PSI/SyntaxTrees/StronglyTypedNavigation.md

 }
 ```

 Here we can see that a class has a collection of method declarations.
 It is represented in two ways, firstly as an instance of `TreeNodeCollection<T>` and secondly as a `TreeNodeEnumerable<T>`.
-Both can be iterated over using foreach, or LINQ queries.
+Both can be iterated over using `foreach`, or LINQ queries.
 The major difference is that `TreeNodeCollection<T>` implements `IList<T>`, while `TreeNodeEnumerable<T>` only implements `IEnumerable<T>`.
 This means that the `MethodDeclarationsEnumerable` property is more lightweight that the `MethodDeclarations` property, but at the cost of flexibility.

 The `MethodDeclarations` property creates a new instance of `TreeNodeCollection<T>` each time it's accessed.
 The child nodes are iterated up-front, and passed to the collection as an array.
 The collection provides all the features of an implementation of `IList<T>` (although it is a read-only list), so it can be iterated sequentially or randomly.
 It also provides a number of optimised LINQ queries, such as `Any`, `Reverse` and `ToList`.